What is Optic Neuritis?

 What are the causes?

-It is stated that when the immune system targets the element that is covering the optic nerve, it results in damage to myelin.
+When the immune system targets the element covering the optic nerve, it damages myelin.
 Myelin helps in the traveling of electrical impulses from the eye to the brain.
 Optic neuritis disturbs this neurotic function and affects your vision.

 Here are some of the autoimmune conditions-